FlorianBr/ESP32_Victron/README.md

 - LV_COLOR_FORMAT_ARGB8888 must be enabled for rotations
 - Unuse Bits/Bytes in the Victron structs are NOT transfered!
+- For some reason the Android App showed the first byte of the encryption key of SmartSolar incorrectly.
+Instead of b5 it showed only 5.

 ## Useful links